 How to make the eclairs:

-- Pre-heat the oven to 220C and line a baking tray with parchment paper.
+- Pre-heat the oven to 190C (375F) and line a baking tray with parchment paper.

 - Mix the flour, sugar, xanthan gum and salt together in a bowl and run through a sieve.

-- Once the dough has cooled down/is lukewarm, add the eggs little by little (beaten in a bowl first) and mix with a spoon or an electric hand mixer (with mixing paddle attachments; those ones that look like hooks, not the whisks) on low speed.
+- Once the dough has cooled down/is lukewarm, add the eggs little by little (beaten in a bowl first) and mix with a spoon, spatula or an electric hand mixer (with mixing paddle attachments; those ones that look like hooks, not the whisks).
 Af first it will look lumpy and not at all like dough, but this is normal.
 Keep on mixing until smooth.
 IMPORTANT: keep on adding a little egg until you reach the perfect texture i.e. the dough should be wet enough to run downwards when you hold the spatula up, but solid enough not to actually drip into the bowl (like in the picture collage above).
 This quantity will vary for everyone depending on what flour blend you use and how much liquid was left in your dough before adding the eggs.

-- Transfer the dough into a piping bag with a medium/large sized round or star shaped nozzle and pipe the dough onto the baking tray (lined with baking paper) in 2.5 cm wide strips, leaving enough space between each eclair to allow for a bit of spreading.
+- Transfer the dough into a piping bag with a medium/large sized round or star shaped nozzle and pipe it onto the baking tray (lined with baking paper) in 2.5 cm wide strips, leaving enough space between each eclair to allow for a bit of spreading.
 Tip: add a bit of dough on each corner of the baking tray, underneath the baking paper, to secure it.
 This makes the piping process so much easier.

 - Add a bit of water over the eclairs (with your fingers or a pastry brush) and smooth any imperfections.

 Bake the eclairs:

-- Then lower the heat to 175C and cook for another 20 to 25 mins until the eclairs have turned a nice golden brown colour.
+- Bake for 30 to 35 mins, until your gluten free eclairs have turned a nice golden brown colour.

-- Turn the heat off completely, open the oven door and let the eclairs sit in the oven until cool (for another 20 minutes or so).
-At this point you can also poke a hole on each end of the eclairs to allow for steam to come out (I like to use a chopstick for this).
+- Turn the heat off, open the oven door and let the eclairs sit in the oven until cool (for another 20 minutes or so), but first poke holes on each end of the eclairs to allow the steam to come out (I like to use a chopstick for this).
 This step is important to make sure the inside of the eclairs dry out, otherwise too much moisture can cause the bottom of the eclairs to collapse shortly after baking.

-- Fully melt the butter in the microwave in 10 second instalments, stirring in between.
+- Fully melt the butter in the microwave in 10 second increments, stirring in between.

 - Add the whipped cream into a piping bag with nozzle of your choice and pipe it in.